PaperMC/docs/docs/paper/admin/reference/system-properties.md

 - **default**: `false`
 - **description**: Whether the bundled spark profiler should be disabled in favor of a standalone plugin.
 If the spark plugin is not found, the bundled version will be loaded regardless of the setting, unless it is [explicitly disabled](/paper/reference/global-configuration#spark_enabled).

-#### paper.disableSymlinkValidation
+#### paper.disableWorldSymlinkValidation
 - **default**: `false`
 - **description**: Disables the folder walk and symlink validation when loading a world.
 Significantly improves world loading speed on massive worlds (>1TB).
+This does not disable symlink verification of datapacks.